JourGui/DemoNLP/README.md

-# DemoNLP
+# DemoNLP : Voice recognition via NLP techniques

-In this study people freely asked a question to a voice recognition application.
+In this study, people freely asked a question to a voice recognition application.
 The application sometimes failed sometimes succeed.
 In order to better target the topics which lead to a request failure, NLP techniques are used to gather the questions in several topics.

 As an example LDA is used.